algonacci/Flask-CatBreed/README.md

-# Flask-CatBreed
+# Flask_YOLOv5
-The source code of Flask Cat Breed classifier using YOLOv5
+The personal documentation of running YOLOv5 with Flask